Costa Rica Wedding Guide June

 February: A Month of Romance and Sunshine

-February continues the dry season’s charm, with sunny days, warm temperatures, and breathtaking landscapes perfect for a wedding.
+Costa Rica Wedding Guide February.
+The dry season’s charm continues, with sunny days, warm temperatures, and breathtaking landscapes perfect for a wedding. (and the birthday month of this Costa Rica Destination Wedding Photographer)

 couple getting married costa rica wedding guide February